 Abul Kalam Azad, Chief Co-coordinator of SDG Affairs at PMO was present during the signing ceremony.

 Addressing the programme, Abul Kalam Azad said that BEPZA is marching ahead successfully and set a unique example in attracting investment in the country for others to emulate.
 Now BEPZA is a brand to foreign investors.
+This brand image of BEPZA will play an important role for flourishing investment in economic zone.

 The success of BEPZA inspired government to establish Economic Zone.
 The government wants to utilise the expertise of BEPZA to bring success for the economic zone since BEPZA has been achieved a good reputation in setting up industrial zone, development and operation, he added.